The wealthy should give more to charity, say people who stopped donating

 Americans’ trust in the charities soliciting them also plays a role in their decision to donate, according to the report.
 Beyond financial concerns, those who stopped or decreased their contributions over the past five years pointed to concerns about transparency and how their donations were being used.

-On the other hand, 72% of people who increased their contributions said it was essential to trust a charity before giving, and one fourth said they would probably donate more if provided additional information about the impact of their contributions.
+On the other hand, 72% of people who increased their contributions said it was essential to trust a charity before giving, and one-fourth said they would probably donate more if provided additional information about the impact of their contributions.

 While financial transparency can bolster gifts and assuage the concerns of skeptical donors, it’s important that fundraisers not be disheartened by statistics on trust in charities, says Jen Shang, co-director of the Institute for Sustainable Philanthropy and an expert in philanthropic psychology.